The Amazing Maleeni: Plot

-At the Santa Monica Pier, a magician, The Amazing Maleeni, twists his head completely around at a carnival, while Billy LaBonge, another magician, heckles Maleeni during the event.
-As he's leaving, his severed head falls completely off.
-Billy LaBonge is later questioned by Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson); he tells the agents that he thought Maleeni was a ripoff.
+At the Santa Monica Pier, a stage magician, The Amazing Maleeni, twists his head completely around at a carnival, while Billy LaBonge, another magician, heckles Maleeni during the event.
+After the show, the carnival manager comes to the window of Maleeni's van, where he is apparently sitting silently, prepared to leave.
+When the manager taps him to give him the afternoon fee, Maleeni's severed head falls completely off.
+Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) question LaBonge, who says Maleeni was a charlatan, using cheap child's-level tricks.
 During the autopsy, Scully finds that, although Maleeni's head was cleanly cut off, he died of a heart attack.
-She also finds that he was dead for at least a month and refrigerated, even though the carnival manager spoke to him mere moments leading up to his head falling off.
+She also finds that he was dead for at least a month and refrigerated, even though the carnival manager spoke to him only minutes before his head fell off.

-Meanwhile, LaBonge finds a man named Cissy Alvarez, to whom Maleeni owed money.
-LaBonge admits that he caused Maleeni's head to fall off, and says that he will give Alvarez the money he is owed if he helps him with his magic.
-Mulder and Scully learn that Maleeni has an identical twin brother, Albert Pinchbeck.
-Albert is even wearing a neckbrace, which he says he got in a car accident in Mexico.
-Mulder tells him he thinks he did the magic act, but the man shows that he has no legs, which he also lost in Mexico in the car accident.
-Back at work, Alvarez threatens Pinchbeck that he will kill him if he does not get his money.
-LaBonge then frames Alvarez for a robbery by attacking a security truck disguised as Alvarez.
+Meanwhile, LaBonge finds a bar owner named Cissy Alvarez, to whom Maleeni owed a large debt.
+LaBonge says that they shared a prison cell in the past, but Alvarez doesn't remember him.
+LaBonge says that he caused Maleeni's head to fall off, and that Alvarez will get the money owed if he helps him perform a magic trick.
+Mulder and Scully learn that Maleeni has an identical twin brother, Albert Pinchbeck, who works in a bank.
+Albert is even wearing a neckbrace, which he says he needs because of a car accident in Mexico.
+Mulder tells him he thinks he committed the decapitation, but Pinchbeck shows that he has no legs, which he also lost in the accident.
+After the agents leave, Alvarez comes into Pinchbeck's office and threatens to kill him if he does not get his money.
+LaBonge then frames Alvarez for a robbery by attacking an armored truck full of cash, disguised as Alvarez.
 Mulder soon finds out that Pinchbeck is the real Maleeni and that he faked having no legs.
 After confronting Pinchbeck, he admits that he faked his own death in order to get out of Alvarez's debt.
-Pinchbeck admits that he found his brother dead of a heart attack at home and used his body as a double.
-Pinchbeck is promptly arrested, as is LaBonge, who brings a gun to a bar, in an attempt to purposely get arrested.
-In addition, Alvarez is arrested because of the attempted robbery LaBonge did earlier.
+Pinchbeck found his brother dead of a heart attack at home and used his body as a double.
+They promptly arrest Pinchbeck, as well as LaBonge, who waves around a gun in public precisely in order to be arrested.
+The two are put in jail for the night.